Mexican Quinoa Soup

 This post may contain affiliate links.
 Please read our disclosure policy.

-Chorizo sausage is a seasoned pork-based sausage that is popular in both Mexican and Spanish cooking.
-We're big fans of the bold flavors of chorizo sausage so you'll find it in many recipes on The Endless Meal.
-It's important to know that the two types are quite different and not interchangeable in recipes:
+Chorizo sausage is a seasoned pork-based sausage popular in both Mexican and Spanish cuisines.
+I’m a big fan of the bold flavors of chorizo sausage, so you’ll find it in many recipes on The Endless Meal.
+It’s important to know that the two types are quite different and not interchangeable in recipes:

-Mexican chorizo is what is used in this recipe and most of our other recipes with chorizo.
-It can also be called fresh chorizo.
+Mexican chorizo is used in this recipe and in most of our other chorizo recipes.
+It is also known as fresh chorizo.

 Tip for cooking Mexican chorizo sausage